unibo-fc-isi-ds/lab-snippets/snippets/lab4/README.md

 - Implementation of a token saving feature in JSON files and token reading feature from JSON files.
 After completing the authentication, a new method `save_token` is called to store in the `./snippets/lab4/savedTokens/` directory the newly created token, which is formatted as `<username>.json`.
 When starting validation of token, method `read_token` is called to retrieve from directory a JSON file with the given `<username>`;

 ## Testing
-Testing of current solution was done using both Command-Line and a new series of Test files which are stored in `testFiles` directory.
+Testing of current solution was done using both Command-Line, newly added launch configurations in `launch.json` and a new series of Test files which are stored in `testFiles` directory.

 ### Command-Line Testing
 First we run the server on port `8080` using this command on a terminal: